anandhc6/Assignment-2/README.md

 where Part_A_cmdline.py is the filename and the parameters of order,

 # Part B - Fine tuning a pretrained model
+The data set from keras pretrained on Imagenet is used and strategy like finetuning the model with naturalist data that was used in previous section and another strategy of pre-training the model with freezing all layers except the top layer and then freezing only initial k layers and unfreezing the other layers and fine tuning is perfomed and the model performance is observed.

 The data preperation is done using the **datagen(batch_size, augment_data)** function.